 You can download and integrate the CPIK libraries files for Android Xamarin one of two ways:

-- Manual method, by logging into our Partner Portal .
+- Manual method, by logging into our public repository or Partner Portal..

 In the Name field, enter a name (ex: trimble-maps) and in the Source field, enter this url:

 https://trimblemaps.jfrog.io/artifactory/api/nuget/xamarin.
 Make sure the checkbox is checked and hit OK.

 Go to Tools > NuGet Package Manager > Manage NuGet Packages For Solution.
 Now select the name you chose in Step 2 in the Package source dropdown box.
 After about a minute, on the left side of the pane, you should see one package appear named cpik.
 If it is not installed, select it and hit Install.
 If it is already installed, check if any new update is available in the update section.
 Once the install is complete, you should see CPIKWrapper has been added under your project References.

 - As NuGet packages in our public repository: